All Episodes

 The advice, his view and my view were essentially the same view.

-And my view was that we needed to maintain about 2500.
+And my view was that we needed to maintain about 2,500.

-People are so upset on social media right now, is not because the Marine on the battlefield let someone down.
+People are so upset on social media right now is not because the Marine on the battlefield let someone down.

 That service member has always rose to the occasion and done extraordinary things.

-People are upset because their senior leaders let them down, and none of them are raising their hands and accepting accountability or saying we messed this up.
+People are upset because their senior leaders let them down, and none of them are raising their hands and accepting accountability or saying, we messed this up.

 But we have a Secretary of Defense that testified to Congress in May that the Afghan National Security Force could withstand the Taliban advance.

-We have a marine combatant commander.
+We have a Marine combatant commander.

-All of these people are supposed to advise, and I'm not saying we've got to be in the in Afghanistan forever, but I am saying, did any of you throw your rank on the table and say, hey, it's a bad idea to evacuate Bagram Airfield, the strategic airbase before we evacuate everyone.
+And I'm not saying we've got to be in Afghanistan forever, but I am saying, did any of you throw your rank on the table and say, hey, it's a bad idea to evacuate Bagram Airfield, the strategic air barriers, before we evacuate everyone?

 Did anyone do that?

-And when you didn't think to do that, did anyone raise their hand and say we completely messed this up?
+And when you didn't think to do that, did anyone raise their hand and say, we completely messed this up?

-I've got battalion commander friends right now that are posting similar things, and they're saying, you know, wondering if it all the lives were lost and if it was in vain, all those all those people that we've lost over the last 20 years.
+And they're saying, you know, wondering if all the lives were lost and if it was in vain, all those people that we've lost over the last 20 years.

 And he goes on to say that we're all part of a chain.

-And what I'll say is, and from my position, potentially all those people did die in vain if we don't have senior leaders that own up and and raise their hand and say, we did not do this well in the end.
+And what I'll say is, from my position, potentially all those people did die in vain if we don't have senior leaders that own up and raise their hand and say, we did not do this well in the end.

 Without that, we just keep repeating the same mistakes.